RAAD (anti-tank guided missile)

+RAAD means thunder in Persian.
+It is not an acronym and many sources do not capitalize the name.

 History

 During the Iran-Iraq War, Iran had an acute need for anti-tank missiles, necessitating the country to buy AT-3 Sagger missiles.
+Iran also acquired the HJ-73, the Chinese version of the Sagger.

 Indigenous manufacturing work began in the tail end of the war and mass production began in 1998, with the Raad being the first anti-tank guided weapon to be built by Iran.
+The RAAD was obtained with Russian assistance.

 The weapon was unveiled on April 30, 1997.
 The RAAD has almost identical components with 9M14 Malyutka, from the battery to the guidance unit.
-The Raad is built under license.